 - Loss of a sense of reality

-Salvia divinorum is a psychoactive plant that can induce hallucinations and visions.
-Sometimes called Sage of the Seers or the Diviner’s Sage, Salvia divinorum can produce a sensation of traveling through time and flying or floating above the ground.
-Other physical effects include dizziness, lack of coordination, chills and nausea.
-Salvia divinorum is currently legal in the United States, though many states have outlawed sale and possession of the drug.
+Salvia Divinorum is a Psychoactive plant that can induce hallucinations and visions.
+Sometimes called Sage Of The Seers or the Diviner’s Sage, Salvia Divinorum can produce a sensation of traveling through time and flying or floating above the ground.
+Other physical effects include dizziness, lack of coordination, chills, and nausea.
+Salvia Divinorum is federally legal in the United States, though many states have outlawed sale and possession of the drug.

-Gamma-hydroxybutyric acid is found in human cells and synthesized for its intoxicating and sedative effects.
-GHB is a central nervous system depressant and side effects will vary based on level of dose and presence of other drugs in the user’s system.
-The most commonly reported side effects of GHB use include euphoria, decreased inhibitions, sleepiness, disorientation, loss of coordination and decreased heart rate.
+Gamma-Hydroxybutyric Acid is found in human cells and synthesized for its intoxicating and sedating effects.
+GHB is a Central Nervous System (CNS) Depressant, and side effects will vary based on the level of dosage and the presence of other drugs in the user’s system.
+The most commonly reported side effects of GHB use include euphoria, decreased inhibitions, sleepiness, disorientation, loss of coordination, and decreased heart rate.

-If you or someone you know is facing an addiction to a psychedelic or mind-altering substance, don’t go it alone.
-There are countless treatment centers in the United States that can help you overcome your addiction.
-Take your life back from an addiction and contact us today.
+If you or someone you know is facing an addiction to a Psychedelic or mind-altering substance, don’t go it alone.
+There are countless treatment centers in the United States that can help.
+Contact a treatment provider today to discuss available treatment options.